DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

     screen['number'] = 1                # 0 = main display, 1 = secondary display

-Step 2: Generating run and task files
+Generating run and task files
 -----------------------------
 Task and run files are tab-delimited text files (``.tsv``) that specify the order of task in each run, and the order of trials within each task.
 Then create and run a small Python script to generate your run and task files.
 Very basic examples are included in example_experiment/make_files.py.
 Depending on your experiment, you may want to add more information.
 Of course you can produce these files by hand, but we prefer to write a function in ``task_files.py`` that does the randomization for us.